 See also => qTest Test Management tool detailed review

 What You Will Learn:

 There’s no installation required for qTest as it is cloud-based.
-You can create account and setup your project quickly in few simple steps:
+You can create an account and set up your project quickly in a few simple steps:

 #1) Get qTest first – Sign up for the trial is straightforward.
 Simply head to the qTest site and click the free trial button.

 #2) After registration the trial activation link will be sent to the email address you provide.